null

 Shop Grow Lights & Indoor Lighting

-Shop All Moisture Meters
+Shop Moisture Meters

 Most houseplants need a soil mix that holds moisture, drains well, holds nutrients, and provides enough support to hold the plant upright.
 A peat-based blend of soil or composted bark, peat moss, and perlite for drainage will serve the needs of many plant types.
 There are groups of plants like orchids and cacti that have special soil requirements.